-Victoria’s Note: Today we have a special report from the Osmothèque perfume conservatory and museum in Versailles from Jola, whom you might recognize as behemot from the comment section here (Behemot is a character from one of her favorite novels, Bulgakov’s Master and Margarita).
+Victoria’s Note: Today we have a special report from the Osmothèque perfume conservatory and museum in Versailles.
+It’s written by Jola, whom you might recognize as behemot from the comment section here (Behemot is a character from one of her favorite novels, Bulgakov’s Master and Margarita).
 Jola is a graduate of the film studies department at Jagiellonian University in Krakow, and she works as a film script editor.
 She recently visited the Osmothèque in Versailles, France, and her experience was so memorable that she wanted to share it with other Bois de Jasmin readers.

 When I first became interested in perfume about two years ago, I noticed many perfume writers were critical of the modern versions of such classics as Guerlain L’Heure Bleue or Miss Dior.
 Everyone praised the older versions of these perfumes, noting the use of high quality ingredients in the past and degradation of quality in modern formulas due to environmental, medical, and cost-related reasons.
 While reading that Jicky and Diorissimo are “thin” nowadays or that Caron Poivre doesn’t have its spicy bite, I longed to experience these perfumes in their full splendor.
 If only I had a time machine!